Leviathenn/chack/README.md

 # Conclusion

 This was a really fun project to work on!
 This was my first real c++ project.
 I will start to add more features along the way but any fixes to the edit text will be appreatiated.
 I don't copy your code so if my feature is added and you did it. chances are I didn't see it.
 So don't say I copied it.
-But yeah, Enjoy! ~BioShot
+But yeah, Enjoy! ~Leviathenn